For quite some time now, the debate over shared vs. managed WordPress hosting has been heating up in the WordPress

 Read also: Affordable WP Engine Alternatives

 Compared to a lot of other sites here, the price is similar, but it does get a bit cheaper in terms of disk space.
 This allegedly makes WordPress more optimized.
-If you observe the mentioned shared vs managed WordPress hosting table, you can find out the key differences between this two.
+If you observe the mentioned shared vs managed WordPress hosting table, you can find out the key differences between these two.

 FAQs: Shared Vs Managed WordPress Hosting

 There are some frequently asked questions related to shared vs managed WordPress hosting you should know-

 1. What is the difference between shared hosting and WordPress hosting?